Princess Christina of the Netherlands: Career

 She began teaching singing in New York after completing her vocal teaching studies at the École de musique Vincent-d’Indy in Montreal.
 She recorded and released several CDs (classical, Broadway) in 2000 and 2002, and was a long-term supporter of the Youth Music Foundation in the Netherlands.
-In 1989, she allowed her name to be used for the Prinses Christina Concours an annual competition held in the Netherlands to encourage the musical talents of children in the Netherlands.
+In 1989, she allowed her name to be used for the Prinses Christina Concours, an annual competition held in the Netherlands to encourage the musical talents of children in the Netherlands.

-She performed at the marriage of her nephew Prince Bernhard Jr. and this was one of her few public performances.
-She also sang at the funerals of her both her parents Princess Juliana and Prince Bernhard in the New Church (Delft).
+One of her few public performances was at the marriage of her nephew Prince Bernhard Jr. She also sang at the funerals of both of her parents Princess Juliana and Prince Bernhard in the New Church (Delft).

-She completed a dance therapist training and worked, in the later part of her career, with sound and dance therapy.
-She worked to share her knowledge in the fields of dance/sound therapy and physical contact, with the blind.
+She completed a dance therapist training and in the later part of her career worked with sound and dance therapy.
+She worked to share her knowledge in the fields of dance/sound therapy and physical contact with the blind.
 She worked for the Visio foundation in the towns of Huizen and Breda to achieve this.

 Early 2019, Christina made headlines when she decided to sell several works of art.
 These works came to her through inheritance from the Dutch royal family: art lover William II of the Netherlands.
 Dutch institutions including the Museum Boymans Van Beuningen did not have enough funds to purchase the major piece of the auction, an anatomical drawing by Peter Paul Rubens.
 It was sold by Sotheby's for $8.2 million.

 Death

 In June 2018, it was announced that Princess Christina had been diagnosed with bone cancer.
 She died on 16 August 2019, aged 72.
-Her body was taken to Fagel's Garden Pavilion nearby Noordeinde Palace for a private service held on 22 August, and her remains were cremated.
+Her body was taken to Fagel's Garden Pavilion near Noordeinde Palace for a private service held on 22 August, and her remains were cremated.